 Under the Natural Products Marketing (BC) Act (NPMA), BCFIRB can hear appeals from anyone who is aggrieved by or dissatisfied with an order, decision or determination of an agricultural commodity board in B.C.
 For example, a producer can appeal a decision by a commodity board to increase a license fee.

 You must file a written notice of appeal with BCFIRB within 30 days of the commodity boards’ order, decision or determination, or you may lose the right to file your appeal.

-Click here for visual appeal process flow chart
+Click here for visual appeal Process Flow Chart (PDF)